bzdegluk/CANalyser/doc/message.rst

         This boolean attribute indicates if the message is a remote frame or a data frame, and modifies the bit in the CAN message's flags field indicating this.

+    .. attribute:: is_fd

+        :type: bool

+        Indicates that this message is a CAN FD message.

+    .. attribute:: bitrate_switch

+        :type: bool

+        If this is a CAN FD message, this indicates that a higher bitrate was used for the data transmission.

+    .. attribute:: error_state_indicator

+        :type: bool

+        If this is a CAN FD message, this indicates an error active state.

     .. attribute:: timestamp